maxphillipsdev/iCaly/README.md

 - [ ] Fetch all the SchedueldEvents on startup.
 - [ ] Re-fetch all the SchedueldEvents when a ScheduledEvent is modified.
 - [ ] Write the fetched SchedueldEvents to a iCal file.
+- [ ] Serve the iCal files with Nginx.